opro/opro/README.md

 ## Assumptions

-* You have a user model and that is what your authenticating
+* You have a user model and that is what you're authenticating
 * You're using Active::Record

 ## About